Importance of stable mass transfer and stellar winds for the formation of gravitational wave sources: Results: the impact of stellar winds

-The very uncertain LBV mass loss rates have a strong impact on the merging binary black hole population in various of our model variations.
-In some cases, it can significantly decrease the merger rate of these systems.
+Stars that cross the Humphreys-Davidson limit are predicted to lose a significant amount of mass via LBV stellar winds.
+However, the underlying mechanism for the mass loss, the predicted mass loss rates and its metallicity dependence are extremely uncertain \citep[see e.g.][]{Smith}.

+If the progenitors of merging binary black holes have sufficiently wide initial orbital separations, such that the donor stars cross the Humphreys-Davidson limit, before they initiate a mass transfer episode, then LBV winds will affect the demographics of this merging binary black hole population.
 This can occur in the following ways.
-Firstly, the range of the mass ratio distribution is narrowed down to lower values at the onset of the second mass transfer by the LBV mass loss rates.
-This can decreases the number of mergers of the rCEE channel (see also subsection \ref{sub:effect_of_first_mt}).
-Secondly, they also affect the maximum size that these stars eventually reach.
-According to \citealt{Mennekens_2014} , if the LBV mass loss rate is in the order of $\dot{M}_{LBV} = 10^{-3}\,M_{\odot}yr^{-1}$, the merger rate of binary black holes drops to zero.
-We find similar results, although only for the CEE channel.
-With such high LBV mass loss rates, stars lose their hydrogen envelopes very soon after the onset of core helium burning.
-Therefore, the number of Case C mass transfer phases drops dramatically, which makes the CEE channel completely inefficient.
-Thirdly, intense mass loss rates widen the orbit.
-This produces binary black holes which are too wide to merge within Hubble time.
+Firstly, the range of the mass ratio distribution is decreased to lower values at the onset of the second mass transfer by the LBV mass loss rates.
+This affects the number of mergers of the rCEE channel (see also e.g. Fig. \ref{fig:qmax} and discussion in section \ref{subsubsec:effect_of_Teff}).
+Secondly, intense mass loss rates widen the orbit.
+This can increase the number of binary black holes which are too wide to merge within Hubble time.
+Finally, extremely high LBV mass loss rates can also affect the maximum size that the stars eventually reach.
+In principle, if the mass loss rates are sufficiently high ($\dot{M}_{\rm LBV}\sim10^{-3}M_{\odot}\rm{yr^{-1}}$), the red-ward evolution of massive stars could be truncated by LBV winds, as they would lose their hydrogen-rich envelopes soon after the onset of core-helium burning.